Fossá, Streymoy – the best known Faroe Island waterfall

 The stream of falls starts in the uplands.
 One of the tributaries comes from Víkarvatn lake.

 In dry weather the width of the stream is some meters, but after heavy rain, this waterfall becomes truly spectacular.

 Almost all tourist guidebooks mention that this waterfall (both cascades together) is 140 m tall.
-Wondermondo has doubts – according to the topographical maps the upper rim of falls is approximately 140 – 150 m above the sea level, but base – some 30 m above the sea level.
-Maybe the figure in tourist guides includes the steep run from the base of falls to the Sundini sound – here the stream over the distance of 180 m descends by some 30 m, forming some smaller cascades.
+Wondermondo has doubts – according to the topographical maps the upper rim of the falls is approximately 140 – 150 m above the sea level, but the base is some 30 m above the sea level.
+Maybe the figure in tourist guides includes the steep run from the base of the falls to the Sundini sound – here the stream over the distance of 180 m descends by some 30 m, forming some smaller cascades.

 - Flickr gallery of this waterfall, created by Jan Egil Kristiansen.
 Accessed on June 5, 2012